Write your CV carefully

 - Consistent and demonstrate the logic behind your career path

 - Tailored to the description of the position you are applying for (reference keywords)

 - Balanced and precise in terms of style and content

-Your résumé should have your name on it and a title that suits your professional objectives or the position that you are targeting.
+Your CV must bear your name and a title relating to your career plans or the position you are seeking.

 Structure your cover letter as follows: a) the company, b) you, c) us!
-This means you need to focus on: a) your interest in the company, its vision and its ambitions, b) what you have to offer the company (your experience, your achievements, human qualities, etc.), and c) what we can do together (your professional plans and objectives).
+Highlight: a) your interest in the company, its vision, its ambitions, b) what you can bring to it (your experience, your achievements, personal qualities, etc.) and c) what we can accomplish together (your career plans and goals).

 Just like the CV, the letter must be clear, coherent, well structured and must not contain any mistakes.